SAFETAG/SAFETAG/en/methods/risk_modeling/approaches.md

 *Note:* Risk modeling will require a mixed approach of exercises, and the order which you identify each component will vary depending upon the organization.

-If it was not possible to conduct these activities in person, you can conduct them remotely through applying one of the remote facilitation approaches described here [remote_facilitation]
+If it was not possible to conduct these activities in person, you can conduct them remotely through applying one of the remote facilitation approaches described in the [Remote Facilitation](#appendix-remote-facilitation) appendix.